+Posi- Designation Description

+tion

-Posi- tion Designation Description A Menu Provides the following functions: Home Opens the user interface homepage Instantaneous values Current measured values of the inverter Device Parameters The various operating parameters of the inverter can be viewed and configured here depending on the user group.
-Events All events that have occurred in the selected time period are displayed here.
+A Menu Provides the following functions: • Home Opens the user interface homepage • Instantaneous values Current measured values of the inverter • Device Parameters The various operating parameters of the inverter can be viewed and configured here depending on the user group. • Events All events that have occurred in the selected time period are displayed here.
 The event types are Information, Warning and Error.
-Currently existing events of the types Error and Warning will be additionally displayed in the Device status viewlet.
-However, only the higher-priority event is displayed.
-If, for example, there is a Warning and an Error present at the same time, only the Error will be displayed.
-Device configuration The following settings for the inverter can be performed here.
-The selection is, however, dependent on the user group logged in and the set country data set.
-Changing the device name Updating firmware (not available with devices having an iOS operating system) Saving a configuration to file (not available with devices having an iOS operating system) Loading a configuration from a file (not available with devices having an iOS operating system) Importing a proxy certificate (not available with Importing a proxy certificate (not available with devices having an iOS operating system) Start the self-test В User settings Provides the following functions, depending on the user group logged in: Start the installation assistant SMA Grid Guard login Logout
+Currently existing events of the ty Error and Warning will be additionally displayed in the Device status viewlet.
+However, only the higher-prioritie event is displayed.
+If, for example, there is a Warning of an Error present at the same time, only the Error will be

+displayed.

+Device configuration

+The following settings for the inverter can be performed here.
+The selection is, however, dependent on the user group logged in and the set country data set. - Changing the device name

+Updating firmware (not available with devices having an iOS operating system)

+Saving a configuration to file (not available with devices having an iOS operating system)

+Loading a configuration from a file (not available with devices having an iOS operating system)

+Importing a proxy certificate (not available with devices having an iOS operating system)

+- Start the self-test

+В User settings Provides the following functions, depending on the user group logged in:

+Start the installation assistant

+SMA Grid Guard login

+• Logout

-Posi- tion Designation Description С Help Provides the following functions:Displaying information on Open Source licenses usedLink to the website of SMA Solar Technology AG D Status bar Displays the following information: Inverter serial number Inverter firmware version IP addresses of the inverter within the local network and/ or IP address of the inverter during WLAN connection With WLAN connection: Signal strength of WLAN connection User group logged in Date and device time of the inverter E PV power and power consumption progres- sion Temporal progression of the PV power and the power con- sumption of the household over the selected time period.
-Please note, the power consumption will only be displayed if an en- ergy meter is installed in the PV system.
-F Status display The various areas display information on the current status of the PV system.
-Device status Displays whether the inverter is currently in a fault-free operating state or whether there is an Error or Warning present.
-Current power Displays the power currently being generated by the inverter.
-Current consumption Displays the current consumption of the household if an energy meter is installed in the PV system.
-Yield Displays the energy yield of the inverter.
-Consumption Displays the energy consumption of the household if an energy meter is installed in the PV system.
-Yield Displays the energy consumption of the household if an energy meter is installed in the PV system.
-Feed-in management Displays whether the inverter is currently limiting its active power.
+Posi- tion Designation Description С Help Provides the following functions: Displaying information on Open Source licenses used Link to the website of SMA Solar Technology AG D Status bar Displays the following information: Inverter serial number Inverter firmware version IP addresses of the inverter within the local network and/or IP address of the inverter during WLAN connection With WLAN connection: Signal strength of WLAN connection User group logged in Date and device time of the inverter Е PV power and power consumption progression Temporal progression of the PV power and the power consumption of the household over the selected time period.
+Please note, the power consumption will only be displayed if an energy meter is installed in the PV system.
+F Status display The various areas display information on the current status of the PV system. • Device status Displays whether the inverter is currently in a fault-free operating state or whether there is an Error or Warning present. • Current power Displays the power currently being generated by the inverter. • Current consumption Displays the current consumption of the household if an energy meter is installed in the PV system. • Yield Displays the energy yield of the inverter. • Consumption Displays the energy consumption of the household if an energy meter is installed in the PV system. • Feed-in management Displays whether the inverter is currently limiting its active power.